About The Lent Burden Farming, Inc. Team

 Mr. Burden is a co-founder of Lent Burden Farming with Gordon Lent.
 Born and raised on a walnut ranch, Burden has been active in production agriculture his entire life.

-Burden has primary responsibility for managing all farm development and farm management activities at LBFI.
+As co-owner and partner, Burden serves primarily in an advisory capacity to Boysen and Wittchow.
+Mike is also owner of Burden Farming Company which provides grape harvesting services for all vineyards managed by LBFI.
 A graduate of Cal Poly, San Luis Obispo, with a Bachelor of Science in Fruit Science, Burden also studied Pomology at University of California, Davis.
-Five area farm managers currently work under Burden’s direction.

 Prior to joining LBFI, Wittchow worked over 22 years in the dehydrated vegetable business serving the last nine years as CEO of Basic Vegetable Products.
 During his tenure, he was involved in all facets of a vertically integrated agribusiness.
 Activities included seed variety development, fresh produce production and sales, dehydration/processing and sales/marketing of the finished product to the worldwide food ingredient industry.

-Wittchow is primarily responsible for managing the non-farming activities of LBFI.
-Along with Gordon Lent, he is directly involved in land acquisition, investor relations, banking relationships and financial management, as well as oversight of administrative functions.
+Relying on President Brock Boysen for management of farming activities, Wittchow’s primary focus is on managing the non-farming activities of LBFI.
+He is directly involved in land acquisition, investor relations, banking relationships and financial management, as well as oversight of administrative functions.
 Wittchow is also a licensed real estate agent.